dotlang/language/doc/RFE.md

 Type alias is a different type but it is subtype of its target type.
 You cannot send a `DE` when `SE` is expected.
 Two named types can never be equal.

-? - what happens if I send a `(int,int)` when `(int)` is expected?
+N - what happens if I send a `(int,int)` when `(int)` is expected?
 If both are tuples, then this is a simple case of inheritance.
 If tye is not specified, it's ok and we can pass.
-If type name is specified then they must match.
+If type name is specified then they must match. but there is ambiguity so there will be error.

-? - Golang has similar syntax for type assert and extract.
+N - Golang has similar syntax for type assert and extract.
 `x = y.(int)`
 `switch ( y.(type)`
 Can we make them similar too?